No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

 TCU (13-2), the first Cinderella team of the playoff era, never had a chance against the Georgia juggernaut.
 Unlike Michigan in the Fiesta Bowl semifinal, the Bulldogs would not succumb to the Hypnotoads’ spell.

-Georgia turned in one of the all-time beatdowns in a game that decided a national title, reminiscent of Nebraska running over Florida by 38 in the 1996 Fiesta Bowl, USC’s 36-point rout of Oklahoma in the 2005 Orange Bowl and Alabama’s 28-point BCS championship blowout over Notre Dame in 2013.
+Georgia turned in one of the all-time beatdowns in a big game, reminiscent of Nebraska running over Florida by 38 points in the 1996 Fiesta Bowl, USC’s 36-point rout of Oklahoma in the 2005 Orange Bowl and Alabama’s 28-point BCS blowout over Notre Dame in 2013.

 But this was worse.

 Too much talent.
 Too well-coached.
-Two straight titles for coach Kirby Smart’s ’Dawgs.
+Two straight titles for the mean machine in red and black, as the song goes.

 No team has ever scored more points in a national championship game, dating to the beginning of the BCS in 1998.

-With 13:25 left in the fourth quarter, coach Kirby Smart called timeout in the middle of an offensive drive so Bennett could exit to hero’s ovation in the final game of his circuitous college career.
+With 13:25 left in the fourth quarter, Smart called timeout in the middle of an offensive drive so Bennett could exit to a hero’s ovation in the final game of his circuitous college career.

-He finished 18 for 25 for 304 yards and four touchdown passes.
+“That was special,” said Bennett, who finished 18 for 25 for 304 yards and four touchdown passes.
+“I’ll remember that for the rest of my life.”

-Georgia offensive linemen were snacking on chicken wings on the sideline as the game wound down.
+The Bulldogs were munching on chicken wings on the sideline as the game wound down.
+Then, for the second straight year, the Bulldogs were showered by confetti and presented a championship trophy.

+“I love this team, I love those fans, I love our band.
+I love everybody,” Bennett said during the presentation ceremony.
+“Back-to-back, baby.
+Back-to-back.”

 Smart is now 81-15 in his first seven seasons at Georgia with two national titles.
 His mentor, Alabama coach Nick Saban, was 79-15 with three titles in his first seven seasons with the Tide.

-The Bulldogs were a different kind of dominant this season: not quite as stingy on defense, but more explosive on offense.
+The Bulldogs were a different kind of dominant this season after losing 15 NFL draft picks from the 2021 team: not quite as stingy on defense, but more explosive on offense.

+“Last year’s team probably had more talent on it,” Smart said.
+“But this year’s team was different, like they had this eye of the tiger.
+They weren’t going to lose.”

 Earlier in Smart’s tenure at his alma mater, Georgia fans worried about whether the former defensive coordinator for Saban would be able to build an offense to match this high-scoring era of college football.